Skip to content

 Return the underlying RichText instance.

-__init__(text='', colors=None, *, rainbow=False, hues=5, style='', justify='default', overflow='fold', no_wrap=False, end='\n', tab_size=4, bgcolors=None, markup=True, spans=None)
+__init__(text='', colors=None, hues=5, rainbow=False, style='', justify='default', overflow='fold', no_wrap=False, end='\n', tab_size=4, bg_colors=None, markup=True, spans=None)

 Initialize the Text with gradient colors and styles.
 Args: text (TextType): The text content. colors (Optional[List[ColorType]]): A list of colors as Color instances or strings. rainbow (bool): If True, generate a rainbow spectrum. hues (int): The number of hues to generate if colors are not provided. style (StyleType): The style of the text. justify (JustifyMethod): Justification method for the text.
 Defaults to default. overflow (OverflowMethod): Overflow method for the text.
 Defaults to fold. no_wrap (bool): If True, disable wrapping of the text.
 Defaults to False. end (str): The string to append at the end of the text.
 Default is a newline (\n). tab_size (int): The number of spaces for a tab character.
-Defaults to 4. bgcolors (Optional[List[ColorType]]): A list of background colors as Color instances.
+Defaults to 4. bg_colors (Optional[List[ColorType]]): A list of background colors as Color instances.
 Defaults to None. markup (bool): If True, parse Rich markup tags in the input text.
 Defaults to True. spans (Optional[Sequence[Span]]): A list of spans to apply to the text.
 Defaults to None.

 Source code in src/rich_gradient/text.py